bablukpik/-Desktop-MyDesktop-play-Nestjs-nest-prisma-product-manager/README.md

 # Product Data Importer

-This is a backend repository for the Product Data Importer app using NestJS, PostgreSQL, Prisma and Docker and so on.
+This is a backend repository for the Product Data Importer app using NestJS, PostgreSQL, Prisma, Docker and so on.

 ## Run the App using Docker